“More people die each year from smoking than from murder, AIDS, suicide, drugs, car crashes, and alcohol, combined.”

 After her diagnosis was updated to metastatic lung cancer, Nancy seemed to give up on giving up and indulged in nicotine regularly.
 Why not?
 At that point, nothing could save her.
 As she told my Mom during a family visit while smoking outside, “This isn’t the cigarette that’s going to kill me.”

 Nancy smoked until she no longer could when she was moved to hospice care and attached to an oxygen tank.
 Even in her final week, as she struggled to breathe through a nasal cannula, cigarettes were never far away.
 Her boyfriend, a fellow smoker, tried to light up in her room.
 My empowered, sarcastic, and compassionate aunt died from complications of lung and brain cancer on September 25, 2005, two days after celebrating her birthday in a hospice bed.
 She was 47.
 I was 12.

 “Smoking kills, on average, 1,200 Americans.
 Every day.”

 After Nancy passed, I got to keep her blanket.
 Originally a gift from my mom, it was meant to keep Nancy comfortable as she recovered from her grueling radiation therapy.
 Brown and fuzzy, the blanket is almost as soft as Nancy’s capuchins.
 It took ten washes to get the smell of smoke out of it.

-In the thirteen years since my aunt’s untimely death, I often wondered why Nancy puffed her life away.
-Why she started smoking in the first place.
+In the thirteen years since my aunt’s untimely death, I often wondered why Nancy puffed her life away, why she started smoking in the first place.
 Why she never quit for good.
-For thirteen years, I put the blame on her.
+For thirteen years, I blamed her.